CantripIO/themes/README.md

 You can use javascript to dynamically alter your CSS based on these custom colors.

 For an example of this, view `./resources/themes/blank/js/app.js`

+## Submitting your theme

+Once you're happy with your theme, create a pull request with the title "Add Theme - [Theme Name]".

+By submitting your theme to this repository, you are allowing Cantrip to display the theme in it's public list of available themes in a full or altered state.